directus/directus/docs/guides/extensions/email-template.md

 ## Add Template to Directus

-Inside the Directus project folder is an extensions folder, this is where the custom extensions live.
-There is a folder for each type.
+Inside the Directus project directory is an extensions directory, this is where the custom extensions live.
+There is a directory for each type.
 In this case you are adding a template.

-1. Inside the templates folder, copy and paste the required liquid files for your email.
-These cannot go in a subfolder.
+1. Inside the templates directory, copy and paste the required liquid files for your email.
+These cannot go in a subdirectory.
 2. Restart Directus.

 The template is now available to Directus.